-High Throughput Computing (HTC) means getting lots of work done per large time unit (e.g., jobs per month).
+High Throughput Computing (HTC) means getting lots of work done per large time unit (for example, jobs per month).

-This is different from High Performance Computing (HPC), which means getting a particular job done in less time (e.g., calculations per second).
+This is different from High Performance Computing (HPC), which means getting a particular job done in less time (for example, calculations per second).